Architecture Decision Records

 - Every request carries

-Cf-Access-Jwt-Assertionheader; Worker middleware validates and extracts identity - No RBAC in v1 — all authenticated staff (CCO Persons bearing BFO Roles) have equal access (deferred per SOW)
+Cf-Access-Jwt-Assertionheader; Worker middleware validates and extracts identity - No RBAC in v1 — all authenticated staff have equal access (deferred per SOW)

 - Service-to-service calls (cron, queues) use Access service tokens